zwettemaan/CRDT_UXP/docs.md

 <a name="module_crdtuxp..getEnvironment"></a>

 ### crdtuxp~getEnvironment(envVarName) ⇒ <code>string</code>
-(async) Access the environment as seen by the daemon program
+(async) Access the environment as available to the daemon program

+Not restricted by the UXP security sandbox.

 **Kind**: inner method of [<code>crdtuxp</code>](#module_crdtuxp)
 **Returns**: <code>string</code> - environment variable value